LANARS

 .transition(.menuBackgroundFadeIn(from: anchor))

 As you can see, our view never goes away and for SwiftUI it is always the same.
-But how do we force it to transition every time color scheme changes to trigger our transition?
+But how do we force it to transition every time the color scheme changes to trigger our transition?

 MenuBackground(colorScheme: colorScheme ?? systemColorScheme)